tc39/proposal-atomics-microwait/README.md

 `SpinForALittleBit()` is impossible to optimally write in JS, as the optimal version often requires hinting the CPU to allow sibling cores to access shared resources.
 On x86, for example, the [Intel optimization manual](https://www.intel.com/content/www/us/en/content-details/671488/intel-64-and-ia-32-architectures-optimization-reference-manual-volume-1.html) recommends a loop with the `pause` instruction and exponential backoff.
 Versions without this hinting suffer performance and scheduling issues.

-`PutThreadToSleepUntilLockReleased()` is impossible to optimally write on the main thread, as blocking is disallowed on the main thread as a policy choice to prevent deadlocks and hangs in the browser UI.
+`PutThreadToSleepUntilLockReleased()` is impossible to optimally write on the main thread, as blocking is disallowed on the main thread as a policy choice to prevent deadlocks and hangs in the browser UI. **This proposal does not seek to solve this use case**.

 ### Use case: Emscripten